Find exactly what you need.

 Description:

 The fight for reproductive justice shares profound similarities with the movement for harm reduction.
 These decades-old, grassroots struggles advocate for the protection of individual bodily autonomy from violation, surveillance, and punishment.
-In this three-hour training, participants will explore the linkages between reproductive justice and harm reduction, while building the knowledge and skills to support any and all people who find themselves at the intersection of substance use, pregnancy, parenting, and reproductive health.
+In this 4-hour training, which can be offered in two parts, participants will explore the linkages between reproductive justice and harm reduction, while building the knowledge and skills to support any and all people who find themselves at the intersection of substance use, pregnancy, parenting, and reproductive health.

 Participants will be able to: